dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1667: Belonging connects individuals to community and culture.
+### T1667: National pride connects us to community and heritage.

 |Support|
 |---|